 |Skull of a cave bear|

 Externally, cave bears, probably looked a lot like brown bears, Ursus arctos, still living today (see picture, above right).
 Its skeletal structure, too, was rather similar to that of a brown bear.
-But they could weigh 30 percent more than the largest brown bear, up to nearly a ton.
+But they could weigh 30 percent more than the largest brown bear —; sometimes more than a ton.
 And they also differed from all modern-day bears with respect to certain aspects of their hard anatomy.
 In particular, the absence of premolars from their dentition sets them apart.

 The conclusion that cave bears are closely related to brown bears is based on more than just anatomical similarity.
 There is DNA evidence as well.
 Recent studies have determined the complete mitochondrial DNA (mtDNA) sequence for the cave bear, and for several other extinct organisms, such as the prehistoric human Homo neanderthalensis, the Pleistocene mastodon and woolly mammoth — both of which have been found preserved in ice — and two types of moas, gigantic flightless birds, much larger than ostriches, that lived in New Zealand until a few hundred years ago.

 Considering the vast quantity of skeletal material preserved in caves and the greatly reduced cost of sequencing today, mtDNA sequences for a wide variety of other extinct animals are probably just around the corner.